Max0513/Turn-over-analysis---Saliford-/README.md

 # Project summary
-This project is a fictive analysis based on data provided by Kaggles.com.
+This project is a fictive analysis based on data provided by Kaggles.com, originating from the google career certificate for data analysis.

 The mandate is to generate insight on the high turnover rate of Saliford Motor based on a company survey containing 11991 non-null, non-duplicated entries figuring 10 columns of data each.
 ```
-Note: View data dictionary for more information on different metrics used in the analysis
+Notes: -View data dictionary for more information on the different metrics used in the analysis.
+       -A folder structure template is also available at the end of this readme.
 ```
+## Process

 An initial EDA reveiled key insights as to where company leadership could further the investigation in hopes to reveal the exact cause of the departures.

 A prediction model was then computed to help screen employees for potential risk of leaving Saliford, based on different metrics collected by the company.